lhxhaxan/jekyll-theme-next/_posts/julialang/2018-09-01-[JULIA]-search-what-package-is-installed.md

 ## At last

 In fact, Julia provides [a way](https://docs.julialang.org/en/stable/stdlib/Pkg/#Adding-dependencies-to-the-project-1) to inline the required packages.
-It add packages to the project’s `Project.toml` file.
-When `Pkg.add`your project it also install those packages.
+It adds those packages to the project’s `Project.toml` file.
+When `Pkg.add`your project it also installs those packages.

 By the way [`Pkg.instantiate()`](https://docs.julialang.org/en/stable/stdlib/Pkg/#Pkg.instantiate)can install packages which mark in `Project.toml`.